 - 1 ½ cups confectioner's sugar

-- 1-2 Tablespoons dairy-free milk
+- 1-2 Tablespoons unflavored non-dairy milk or regular dairy milk

 Instructions

-- Transfer the rolls to a greased 8x11 inch pan, face up.
+- Transfer the rolls to a greased 8x11-inch pan, face up.
 There should be some room for the rolls to expand within the dish.
 Cover with plastic wrap and let rise 30-45 minutes until they have expanded to fill the dish.